ccbogel/QualCoder/README.md

 ## INSTALLATION

 ### Prerequisites
 You will need to have a python3.6 or newer version installed and a 64 bit VLC player installed.
+Optional: ffmpeg installed for speech to text and waveform image.

 ### Windows